 It could reveal structural issues in the home, saving you from an expensive mistake or meaning you're well informed about the cost of repairs if you go ahead.

-Buying a home is probably the most expensive purchase you will ever make.
+Buying a new home is probably the most expensive purchase you will ever make.
 It is well worth getting a survey done to get a clear picture of what you are paying for.

 If you're buying in England, the Royal Institution of Chartered Surveyors (RICS) is the main accredited body for property surveyors.
 Alternative accreditors are Sava or the Residential Property Surveyors Association (RPSA).
 Property surveyors linked to these organisations will offer slightly different reports.